Tim Truzy is a poet, short-story author, and he is currently working on several novels.

 One such swamp, the Great Dismal Swamp, expands from North Carolina to Virginia for over one-hundred thousand square acres along the Atlantic coast.
 In the swamp, black bears, countless species of reptiles, and birds can be found.
 Trees such as pine, cedar, and cypress flourish in the wetland environment all year round.
 But these are merely some of the creatures in the swamp; we benefit from every amazing gift the swamp provides, including inspiration for writing and photography.
-The poem

 Poetry, Books, Movies, and Songs Featuring Swamps as a Setting